 PCS has read the eligibility criteria in the Prospectus.
 As they are mandatory, they meet the "predetermined" requirement.
-As they are in the Prospectus, and in the Transfer Agreement they meet the "documented" requirement.
+As they are in the Prospectus they meet the "documented" requirement.
 PCS has also concluded that they allow determination in each case and so meet the "clear" requirement.